1996 National Hockey League All-Star Game: The game

 Boston Bruins' defensemen Ray Bourque scored with just 37.3 seconds remaining in regulation to lift the Eastern Conference to a 5–4 victory in front of the home crowd in Boston.
 For his heroics, the 17-year veteran was named All-Star M.V.P.

 The East built a 2–0 lead after the first period as New Jersey Devils' goaltender Martin Brodeur was able to stop all 12 shots.
 Philadelphia Flyers' Eric Lindros and New York Rangers' Pat Verbeek opened the scoring in the first period.
 In the second period, Pittsburgh Penguins' Jaromir Jagr would score to increase the East lead to 3–0.
 However, the Western Conference responded by scoring three of the next four goals in the second period to pull within one, going into the third.
-Winnipeg Jets' Teemu Selanne would tie the game at 4–4 with 3:29 remaining, before Bourque scored the winning goal.
+Winnipeg Jets' Teemu Selanne tied he game at 4–4 with 3:29 remaining, before Bourque scored the winning goal.

 Additional information

 This was also the first game where the FoxTrax was used in the All-Star Game.
 Jim Kelley revealed on Prime Time Sports that Dominik Hasek, the winning goaltender, was chosen as the game MVP but he overruled the vote because Bourque scored the game winner and the game was in Boston, where Bourque played most of his career.
 The losing goaltender was the Chicago Blackhawks' Ed Belfour, starting his fourth All-Star Game.
 The third Eastern Conference goaltender, Jim Carey of the Washington Capitals, would later in the 1995–96 NHL season win the Vezina Trophy as hockey's best goaltender.
 All three Eastern Conference goalies, and Western Conference goalie Chris Osgood were making their All-Star debuts in Boston.

-Beginning with this year's All Star Game, the head coaches were selected by whose team had the best regular season record in his respective conference, during the season up to the All Star break.
+Beginning with this year's All Star Game, the head coaches were selected by whose team had the best regular season record in his respective conference, during the season up to the All-Star break.
 Before this, the head coaches of the previous season's Stanley Cup finalist were chosen.